smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ### Detailed design

 #### New components :
 Will be added new component : *SecurityManager*

 Responsibility of SecurityManager :
  - Manage certificates
  - Manage TLS or DTLS
- - Handle ssl context
+ - Handle SSL context
- - provide interface for crypting\decrypting
+ - Provide interface for encrypting\decrypting
  - Be able to perform a handshake

 #### New APIs:

 ##### connection.StartSecureSession :
 ###### Description
  Start secure session :
   1. Send StartSession with `encrypted flag = true`
-  2. perform TLS handshake
+  2. Perform TLS handshake
   3. Expect StartSessionAck

-  This is blocking call. and will block execution until session won't be established or failed.
+  This is blocking call and will block execution until session won't be established or failed.
 ###### Arguments :
-  - protocol ( if missed, used one from console or ini file options)
+  - protocol (if missed, used one from console or ini file options)
 ###### Return value :
   - session object

 ##### session.SendEncryptedRPC :
 ###### Description
  Send encrypted RPC:
   1. Encrypts payload and binary data
-  3. Send RPC to SDL
+  2. Send RPC to SDL
 ###### Arguments :
   - function name - stringified RPC name
   - arguments  - lua table with arguments of RPC (payload)
-  - file name - pth to file with binary data
+  - file name - path to file with binary data
 ###### Return value :
   - correlation id of sent request